Revolutionary-Games/Thrive/doc/working_with_translations.md

 ### Updating the localizations

-Once you are done adding content into the game, go into the scripts folder and run `update_localization.rb`.
+Once you are done adding content into the game, go into the scripts folder and run `dotnet run --project Scripts -- localization`.
 This will extract the strings from the game files, and also update the .po files if the template (.pot) has changed.

 gettext automatically "guesses" some text which might be right when a new translation key appears in a file.
 This is fine as the texts are marked as needing changes (fuzzy),